In a business sense, there is a strong drive to create an economy based on sustainability.

 Discussions with some ERP vendors suggest there is a hierarchy of drivers for businesses considering adopting a sustainability strategy.
 The starting point is customers and brand.
 They are followed by cost and revenue imperatives, meeting regulatory requirements, a concern for community relations, and finally social and moral obligations.
 Surveys consistently reveal that customer pressure and brand improvement are the leading motivations for sustainability strategy adoption.

-According to Andrew Kinder of Infor:
+According to Andrew Kinder, Senior Director of Industry Strategy for Infor:

 “Customer pressure trumps government legislation in the urgency with which we adopt sustainability measures.
 If the government tells you to do something you will comply, eventually.
 If your leading customer tells you to do something, you will do it tomorrow.”